pramukta/mftrees/README.md

 The general steps to training and applying a model with these routines are:

 1. Prepare data
-2. Use `mft.features` to generate training data.
+2. Use the cli program `mft.features` to generate training data.
-3. Use `mft.train` to fit and save a model.
+3. Use the cli program `mft.train` to fit and save a model.
-4. Use `mft.predict` to apply the model to new imagery.
+4. Use the cli `mft.predict` to apply the model to new imagery.

 ### Data Preparation